 In the Asian horoscope there are 12 Chinese zodiac signs, which appear in the following order: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
 As you can see, each sign is named after an animal (and each animal has its own unique characteristics).

 The system is based on the lunar calendar, which is why Chinese New Year (or CNY) is also called Lunar New Year or even Spring Festival.
 The festival falls between the last week of January and the 3rd week of February.
 Each year has an animal attributed to it and the animal of your birth year is thought to represent how other people will see you.

 12 Chinese zodiac animal signs

 Do you know why the 12 animals are in the sequence they are in the image above?
 The legend below tells the tale of how the order came about, as well as explaining some characteristics of the various animals.

 There are many variations of the story and it also varies from country to country.

 The Race for the Heavenly Gate – What are the Reasons for the Zodiac Rankings?

-Long, long ago, there was no Chinese zodiac.
+Long, long ago, there was no zodiac tradition.
 The Jade Emperor wanted to select 12 animals to be his guards.
 He sent an immortal being into the world of humans to spread the message that the earlier an animal entered through the Heavenly Gate, the higher the rank it would be assigned.

 Early Risers: the Quick-Witted Rat and Diligent Ox